fmaguire/mag_sim_paper/manuscript.md

 Despite its lower effective sequencing depth and higher error rates, incorporating long-read sequencing has been shown to improve overall MAG binning [@doi:10.1101/2020.04.08.032540] and facilitate metagenomic characterisation of plasmids [@doi:10.1186/s40168-019-0737-z].
 Further research is needed to fully characterise the performance of different long-read protocols on the accuracy of recovering MGEs in metagenomic samples.

-With the growing use of MAG methods in infectious disease research (e.g., [@doi:10.1099/mgen.0.000293; @doi:10.1016/j.envint.2019.05.036; @doi:10.1111/1462-2920.14989; @doi:10.3389/fmicb.2017.02036; @doi:10.1128/AEM.02577-16]) and the public-health importance of the LGT of AMR and VF genes, we also specifically evaluated the binning of these gene classes.
+With the growing use of MAG methods in infectious disease research (e.g., [@doi:10.1099/mgen.0.000293; @doi:10.1016/j.envint.2019.05.036; @doi:10.1111/1462-2920.14989; @doi:10.3389/fmicb.2017.02036; @doi:10.1128/AEM.02577-16]) and the public-health and agri-food importance of the LGT of AMR and VF genes, we also specifically evaluated the binning of these gene classes.
 The majority of these genes were correctly assembled across assemblers but were either not assigned or incorrectly assigned to MAG bins during binning.
 At best across all binners, 40% of all AMR genes and ~63% of VF genes (CONCOCT-metaSPAdes) present in the reference genomes were assigned to the correct MAG.
 While a majority of chromosomally located VF genes (73-98%) and AMR genes (53%) were binned correctly, only 16% of GI VFs (n=809), 45% of GI AMR genes (n=11), and not a single plasmid associated VF (n=3) or AMR gene (n=20) were correctly binned.
 This included critical high-threat MGE-associated AMR genes such as the KPC and OXA carbapenemases.
 One potential caveat of this is that some AMR genes and VFs may no longer be detectable in MAGs due to issues with ORF prediction (see suppl. discussion & Fig. [S3](#fig:geneContent)).
 Previous studies have observed that ORF predictions in draft genomes are more fragmented, which can lead to downstream over- or under-annotation with functional labels depending on the approach used [@doi:10.1186/1471-2164-13-14].
-Although not yet developed, methods that combine the assembly/binning pipelines tested here with read-based inference would give a better sense of which functions are potentially being missed by the MAG reconstructions.
+Although not yet developed, methods that combine the assembly/binning pipelines tested here with read-based inference would provide a better sense of which functions are potentially being missed by the MAG reconstructions.

 Our simulated metagenomic community comprised 30 distinct bacterial genomes with varying degrees of relatedness.
 While this diversity can be representative of certain clinical samples [@doi:10.1186/s12879-017-2727-8; @doi:10.1128/JCM.42.11.5176-5183.2004; @doi:10.1038/s41598-017-07790-9], other environments with relevance to public health such as the human gut, soil, and livestock can have 100-1000s of species [@doi:10.1007/s00248-013-0344-7; @doi:10.1128/AEM.00592-09; @doi:10.1371/journal.pone.0006669; @doi:10.1038/s41598-017-12481-6].